 He proposed conducting a feasibility study to gather all the facts.

 “Why would we not look at every alternative if we’re really serious about reducing the cost,” Blackwell said.

 Everyone agreed to get estimates on how much a feasibility study would cost.

-City Attorney Dan Mantzaris said that if the council chooses to pursue a partnership with Toho down the road, the transition might be easier than people think.
+City Attorney Dan Mantzaris pointed out that if the council choses to pursue a partnership with Toho down the road, the transition may be easier than people think.